Shipping Guide

 Quick Answer

-USPS Ground Advantage — $5 - $12
+USPS Ground Advantage: $5 - $12

 Most shoes weigh 1-3 lbs including the box, placing them squarely in USPS Ground Advantage's sweet spot.
 Costs stay between $5-8 for most domestic shipments.
+With the 2026 carrier increases now in effect (USPS +5.4%, UPS +5.9%, FedEx +5.9%, rolled out from late December 2025 through January 2026), buying these labels at discounted rates instead of retail is the difference between holding your margin and watching it shrink on every pair you sell.

 Shipping Options for Shoes

 Shoes are moderately heavy and have an awkward shape that can drive up costs if packaging isn't optimized.
 The original shoe box provides good structure, but it should be placed inside a plain shipping box to protect the retail packaging and avoid dimensional weight surprises.
 Sneakers and casual shoes typically fall in the 1-2 lb range, while boots can weigh 3-5 lbs.
 For heavier footwear, Priority Mail Flat Rate boxes can offer savings.
+The two things that actually move the price are the rate you buy at and the box you choose.
+Retail counter prices already bake in the 2026 increases on every shipment, so a discounted label up to 89% off retail blunts the hike before it touches your bottom line.

 Shoes Service Cost Comparison